indico/indico/docs/source/installation/production/centos/nginx.rst

 .. note::

-    This is only needed if you use CC7 as CentOS 7/8 have no firewall enabled by default
+    This is only needed on some specific releases based on Alma/Rocky, so if you use a plain Alma/Rocky image, you can skip it.

 12. Optional: Get a Certificate from Let's Encrypt